JonathanShrek/jonathanshrek.github.io/_posts/2020-10-22-maximize-time-for-profit.md

 If you are reading this right now I want you to realize you are rich beyond your wildest dreams.
 Let me clarify.
 In this life you are given a finite amount of time.
 The value of your time is determined by you and you alone.
-If you value your time then you are more likely to make the most of it.
+If you value your time then you are more likely to make the most of it meaning your earning potential is as high as you can dream.

 College is a goal for a lot of young people and can be a great investment into yourself and your future career, but if you are not careful you could end up in debt for a very long time.
 I have personally seen young adults pressured into going to big, expensive schools by their parents, other adults, and even their friends.
 If your parents saved up a college fund for you as you were growing up then this might be an option, but if not you should be very careful about not falling into this trap.